Last updated: 2019-11-18 16:06:30PDF

 SET @@global.character_set_client = utf8; SET @@global.character_set_results = utf8; SET @@global.character_set_connection = utf8; SET @@global.character_set_server = utf8;

-The @@global.character_set_server will be automatically synchronized to local file for persistence in approximately 10 minutes (the other 3 variables will not).
-The configured value will be retained upon migration or reboot.
+@@global.character_set_serverwill be automatically synced to a local file for persistence in approximately 10 minutes, while the other 3 variables will not.
+The configured value will stay unchanged even after migration or restart.

-(2) Execute the following command to change the character set encoding for the current connection:
+- Execute the following statements to change the character set encoding for the current connection:

 SET @@session.character_set_client = utf8; SET @@session.character_set_results = utf8; SET @@session.character_set_connection = utf8;

 SET names utf8;

 - For PHP programs, you can configure the character set encoding for the current connection by using the following function: